 This section covers the current state and movements in the Northern Territory’s (NT) labour market.
 Analysis is provided on key characteristics and indicators of the NT local labour force, including the current state and performance on employment, unemployment, the unemployment and the participation rates.
 This is broken down even further by gender, job status, regions and employment industries.

-Regional unemployment data is also published by Jobs and Skills Australia.
+Regional unemployment data is also published by the Commonwealth National Skills Commission.
 The quarterly release provides a more granular breakdown of the regions than reported in the ABS labour force survey.
 The trend data has been aggregated to reflect the NT’s major population centres.

 For further analysis on employment by industries, please refer to the relevant section on the Industry analysis page.

-Differences between the youth unemployment rate and NT annual average rate tends to widen when economic conditions slow and narrow when conditions improve.
+Differences between the youth unemployment rate and NT year-average rate tends to widen when economic conditions slow and narrow when conditions improve.

 The ABS does not currently publish data on fly-in fly-out (FIFO) workers in the labour force survey.
 However census data can be used to gain an estimate of the number of people working on a FIFO basis at a given point in time.